Aliases for DTX3L Gene

 GeneCards Summary for DTX3L Gene

 DTX3L (Deltex E3 Ubiquitin Ligase 3L) is a Protein Coding gene.
-Among its related pathways are Notch signaling pathway (KEGG) and Class I MHC mediated antigen processing and presentation.
+Diseases associated with DTX3L include Arteriovenous Malformations Of The Brain and Primary Autosomal Recessive Microcephaly.
+Among its related pathways are Chromatin Regulation / Acetylation and Innate Immune System.
 Gene Ontology (GO) annotations related to this gene include ligase activity and histone binding.
 An important paralog of this gene is DTX2.